Primix/MetaModel/README.md

 ## Quick Start

-After installation , run `meta init` in your iOS project root folder which will make a `scaffold` directory in current folder.
+After installation , run `meta init` in your iOS project root folder which will make a `meta` directory in current folder.

 ```shell
 $ cd /path/to/project